Menu

 What is adhesive capsulitis?

-Adhesive capsulitis is also known as frozen shoulder.
-It is a condition that results in the connective tissue surrounding the shoulder (capsule) becoming thick and inflamed.
-Adhesive capsulitis develops in three stages, each of which can last for months.
+Adhesive capsulitis, also known as frozen shoulder, is a condition that results in the connective tissue surrounding the shoulder (capsule) becoming thick and inflamed.
+It develops in three stages, each of which can last for months.
 Symptoms typically worsen over time and may resolve naturally or require treatment.
-Dr. Steve Yoon provides biologic treatments for adhesive capsulitis.
+Dr. Steve Yoon provides biologic treatments for adhesive capsulitis in Los Angeles, offering non-surgical solutions to help reduce inflammation, improve mobility, and support long-term shoulder health.

 What are the symptoms of adhesive capsulitis?